 4. Consider the Value of Automated Digital Freight Matching

 Capacity procurement is the name of the game for today’s shippers.
 For carriers, it’s all about finding the most profitable load that’s going to maximize use of assets.
 However, your team and your supply chain strategy rely on the ability to rapidly identify the most lucrative loads or moves.
-That’s where automated digital freight matching becomes the next TMS capability to assess when evaluating platform ROI.
+That’s where automated digital freight matching becomes the next TMS feature to assess when evaluating platform ROI.
 As the market continues to adapt to current trends and fluctuating economic conditions, automation will help everyone do more with less and avoid missteps.